 It promotes phosphorus and calcium absorption, both of which are essential minerals for healthy bones.

 Research shows that low vitamin D levels may reduce bone density and increase bone loss in adults and children compared to those with sufficient amounts.

 Sunlight is the best source of vitamin D; however, one may take a supplement, especially if they don’t get enough sunlight or during the winter months.
 Benefits Of Sunlight.

 6. Ensure enough intake of vitamin K

-Fermented foods like sauerkraut, fermented foods, and soybean products like natto are the best to consume.
+Vitamin K is also found in fermented foods like sauerkraut, fermented foods, and soybean products like natto are the best to consume.

 7. Increase your magnesium and zinc intake

 Magnesium is another essential mineral for healthy bones.
 It helps in the conversion of vitamin D to its active form that promotes calcium absorption.

 In an observational study, consuming 400mg of magnesium daily recorded a 2-3% increase in bone density than those who consumed half the amount.